Last Updated on by Catherine Tobsing

-The bigger question is are we seeing the paratroop personality or does being a captain of bird change everything?
-In other words would a bird be different in the wild than in captivity?
+The bigger question is are we seeing the paratroop personality or does being a captain of birds change everything?
+In other words, would a bird be different in the wild than in captivity?

-There is no single event, procedure or training apparatus that will cause a bird to act like this or that, be an uncontrollable screamer, feather self mutilator or toe tapper (a neurological issue in some eclectus parrots)
+There is no single event, procedure, or training apparatus that will cause a bird to act like this or that, be an uncontrollable screamer, feather self-mutilation, or toe-tapper (a neurological issue in some Eclectus parrots).

 Most people fail in raising captive birds because they don’t “speak bird”.
 It is essential to look at a pet bird holistically because every component of their life impacts their behavior.

-editors note: The questions on this page are from https://www.quora.com where I “try to set the record straight”
+Editors note: The questions on this page are from Quora where I “try to set the record straight”.

 Females parrots react differently than males especially when they are in their brooding mode.
 Then you’ll find different personalities based upon the sex of a given species.

 How much foraging and enrichment is available for any particular bird is a huge factor in determining their overall personality – happy bird or sad bird.

 Birds are flock animals.
 When you bring them into your home you (and all other household members) will become their flock.
 If you want to see a personality change in a parrot, add a second parrot into the mix which is what many people do thinking that they will solve the first parrot’s behavioral problems.